-The complainant and the Head of School will be informed of the outcome within 20 school days of the chair of governors receiving the complaint.
+The complainant and the headteacher will be informed of the outcome within 20 school days of the chair of governors receiving the complaint.
 The complainant will be advised of any escalation options (for example, escalation to stage four) and will be provided with details of this process.